shnartho/Holiday-Planner-FullStackWebApp/backend/README.md

         $ docker-compose up --build

+3. Open http://127.0.0.1:8000/ in a web browser to view the holiday planner application.✌️

-Getting Started | Run Locally
+📗 Getting Started | Run Locally
 ------------------------------
 Here is a simple guide if you wish to run and test my backend (django) in your locally.